bytedeco/javacv/README.txt

 ==Acknowledgments==
-This project was conceived at the Okutomi & Tanaka Laboratory, Tokyo Institute of Technology, where I was supported for my doctoral research project by a generous scholarship from the Ministry of Education, Culture, Sports, Science and Technology (MEXT) of the Japanese Government.
+This project was conceived at the Okutomi & Tanaka Laboratory, Tokyo Institute of Technology, where I was supported for my doctoral research program by a generous scholarship from the Ministry of Education, Culture, Sports, Science and Technology (MEXT) of the Japanese Government.
 I extend my gratitude further to all who have reported bugs, donated code, or made suggestions for improvements!

 ==Changes==
+===June xx, 2012===
+ * JavaCV can now extract and load native dependent libraries such as `libopencv_core.so.2.4`, `libopencv_core.2.4.dylib`, `opencv_core240.dll`, etc. from Java resources inside the `com.googlecode.javacv.cpp.<platform.name>` package (i.e.: under the subdirectory `com/googlecode/javacv/cpp/<platform.name>/` of a JAR file in the classpath)
+ * Added handy `IplImage.asCvMat()` and `CvMat.asIplImage()` conversion methods
+ *

 ===May 12, 2012===
  * Upgraded support to OpenCV 2.4.0 (issue #187)
  * Added `pom.xml` file for Maven support and changed the directory structure of the source code to match Maven's standard directory layout